Climate Change in the ACT

 LET’S GET OUTSIDE

-Visit the Microforest in Downer to see ways that communities can help combat climate change.
-The Climate Factory and local volunteers are in the process of building another one in Watson, Holt and Lyneham.
-You can help plant, or try and start one in your own suburb!’
+Visit a local micro-forest to see ways that communities can help combat climate change.
+The Climate Factory and local volunteers have created micro-forests in Downer, Watson, Holt and Lyneham.
+Reach out to the Climate Factory if you want to start one in your own suburb!

 Activities